m3talsmith/fashionjs/README.md

 FashionJs
 ====

-FashionJs is a deploy server driven by recipes made in nodejs.
+FashionJs is a deploy server driven by designs made in nodejs.
 The show is on!